stblmuc/Smiley/README.md

 ### Implementation details ###

 ##### Linear regression #####
 This method uses just one weight matrix which is multiplied with the input.
-After that, a bias is added.
+After that, a bias is added and softmax is applied to obtain a probability.

 ##### Convolutional Neural Network #####
 It consists of two convolutional + max-pool layers and two fully connected layers with a dropout layer in between.

 ### License ###
 TODO